corybill/errr/README.md

 # Errr
-Error factory with the ability to append stack traces from previous errors and append debug params.
-Great for great full stack traces from all layers of code, especially when using promise chains.
+"Error factory with the ability to append stack traces from previous errors, as well as appending debug params to stack traces.
+Great if you want one appended stack trace that defines the error at many levels of your code.
+This concept works wonders when using promise chains because you get the stack trace at each level of your code.

 [![view on npm](http://img.shields.io/npm/v/errr.svg)](https://www.npmjs.org/package/errr)
 [![npm module downloads](http://img.shields.io/npm/dt/errr.svg)](https://www.npmjs.org/package/errr)